M-Ahtisham/StarX/README.md

 14. _Add 25-50% realistic fake data sets.
 What is the effect to the training of the model?
 Explain you approach for generating the fake data and its influence on the model in the data chapter of the Wiki._
       - ❌

 15. _Create several input widgets (at least 3, where 2 must be different) that change some feature variables._
-      - ❌
+   - The input widgets were used in the **Model Training** tab of the project.
+The code for this can be found under `pages/07_Model_Training.py`.
+The input widgets used include:
+     - **Slider**: Allows users to set a range of values for Years and Kms_Driven features.
+     - **Selectbox**: Provides a dropdown menu to select from predefined categories.
+This was used for Location and Company variables.
+     - **Radio Buttons**: Enables selection of a single option from a set of choices.
+This was used for Fuel Type variable.

 16. _At least 2 Scikit-Learn model training algorithms (e.g. from Aurélien Géron, Chapter 4) must be applied in order to predict some variable(s).
 Argue in the Wiki about which one is best suited for the app._
       - ❌